Apply for a grantConnect with us

 These grants are designed to support your organization’s investment in buildings, facilities and equipment.
 Foundation investments are typically limited to buildings owned by nonprofits or held by long-term lease agreement.
 These grants are generally paid over multiple years.

-- Program grants.
 These grants are designed to provide support to a program or project serving 50% or more East Metro residents.
 The Foundation will consider proposals for established and/or new programs/projects.

 All applicants will need to register to use GranteeView.
 We encourage all prospective applicants to complete registration early.

 Grants can be made to 501(c)3 organizations, education or governmental units and religious institutions.
 Grants can also be made to groups working through an eligible fiscal sponsor.